 Fleur’s lips curved.
 ‘Of course you do.’

 ‘Good.’
-She patted him on the cheek, then flicked her long, silver hair back over her shoulder.
+She let go of his chin and flicked her long, silver hair back over her shoulder.
 ‘Tomorrow is Christmas Eve,’ she murmured.
-‘I’ll meet you at the Owlery as we met before, so we can take a day to get to know each other a little before the Yule Ball.’
+‘I will meet you at the Owlery as we met before, so we can take a day to get to know each other a little before the Yule Ball.’

 She wants to explain.
 Harry nodded and gave her a thumbs up.
 Maybe she can explain the whole Katie thing.
 Maybe I should apologise for laughing at Ron bothering her.

 ‘Perfect.’
 Fleur Delacour turned on her heel in a swirl of silver hair.
-‘If anyone else wants to ask me to the Yule Ball, the answer will obviously be no. Don’t waste my time unless you want to be cursed.’
+‘If anyone else wants to ask me to the Yule Ball, the answer will obviously be no. Do not waste my time unless you want to be cursed.’